dseguy/changedBehavior/behavior/incrementOnBoolean.rst

 ______
 .. code-block:: output

-   PHP Warning:  Increment on type bool has no effect, this will change in the next major version of PHP in /codes/incrementOnBoolean.php on line 4
+   PHP Warning:  Increment on type bool has no effect, this will change in the next major version of PHP

-   Warning: Increment on type bool has no effect, this will change in the next major version of PHP in /codes/incrementOnBoolean.php on line 4
-   PHP Warning:  Decrement on type bool has no effect, this will change in the next major version of PHP in /codes/incrementOnBoolean.php on line 7
+   Warning: Increment on type bool has no effect, this will change in the next major version of PHP PHP Warning:  Decrement on type bool has no effect, this will change in the next major version of PHP

-   Warning: Decrement on type bool has no effect, this will change in the next major version of PHP in /codes/incrementOnBoolean.php on line 7
+   Warning: Decrement on type bool has no effect, this will change in the next major version of PHP 1
-   1